General-Tao-Ventures/cartha-cli/docs/COMMANDS.md

 | `--timestamp` | integer | No | Unix timestamp (seconds) used when signing the LockProof.
 Required when using signature from `build_lock_proof.py` |
 | `--json` | flag | No | Emit the verifier response as JSON |

+**Note:** `lockDays` is NOT included in the LockProof payload—it is always read from the on-chain `LockCreated` event.
+The verifier will extract `lockDays` from the vault contract event automatically.

 *Required unless `--payload-file` is provided

 ### Examples